 Our Career Development Office and our LL.M. degree staff stand ready to help you explore your career options and goals, through individual counseling, resume and interviewing sessions, and professional development trips.

-Our law school is one of just 33 in the United States taking part in the International Student Interview Program an annual consortium event sponsored by 33 law schools nationwide and hosted by NYU School of Law to facilitate the hiring of highly qualified foreign-trained lawyers enrolled in LLM programs at each school.
+Our law school takes part in the International Student Interview Program an annual consortium event sponsored by 33 law schools nationwide and hosted by NYU School of Law to facilitate the hiring of highly qualified foreign-trained lawyers enrolled in LLM programs at each school.
 At ISIP, students have the opportunity to be considered for internship and permanent positions at more than 160 top legal employers from the United States and abroad.

-Holders of international student visas also may apply for Optional Practical Training, which permits them to accept employment or an internship in the U.S. legal profession for up to twelve months after their receipt of the LL.M. degree.
+Holders of international student visas also may apply for Optional Practical Training, which permits them to accept employment or an internship in the U.S. legal profession for up to twelve months after their receiving the LL.M. degree.